 Methadone Clinic, Employee of the Month for March 2010.

-You may remember Katie as a member of the hospital’s Wellness Club team.
-Katie worked at the Wellness Club for three years, and but moved to Texas.
+You may remember Katie as a member of the hospital’s Wellness Center team.
+Katie worked at the Wellness Center for three years, and but moved to Texas.
 Fortunately, Katie missed living in the Empire State and returned to the hospital and has worked at Methadone since 2008.

 Here’s what Katie’s colleagues at Methadone have shared with us: